lequanne/pixelationdigitalgallery/README.md

 # pixelationdigitalgallery
 This was a digital gallery for Pixelation at OCAD University for Black history month in 2016.
+Designed and implemented in Wordpress.